top of page

 Oh, but Day 4 is actually when you learn Vipassana though!

 Oh yeah, the first 3 days of observing the breath were just to prepare ourselves for the real deal.
 I was actually mildly looking forward to the big revelation.
 At 3pm, ‘Guruji', our Assistant Teacher, the man in the white robe who sat on the throne at the front of the Dhamma Hall, just played a recording of the lesson.
-He literally just pressed play and pause the entire time.
+It seemed his only purpose was to just press play and pause the entire time.

 I must add that Day 4 was the first time anyone actually spoke to me personally, even though I had been visibly upset and on-off crying for three days straight.
 A server took me aside and asked if I was OK, to which I said “no not really, I am feeling very unhappy but slightly better than yesterday.”
 She said to trust the process, it’s always hard at first.
 Ok, I’ve got this.
 Joe didn’t blink, so we’re both staying.